 During his career, Craig has worked across many industries, including postal, transportation and travel services, retail, communications, electronics and high tech, and aerospace and defense.
 Since 2001, he has been focused on serving public service organizations, primarily in the U.S. federal government.
 Craig is recognized for developing and managing client relationships, as well as for his experience in bringing best practices to help clients improve their business performance and deliver greater value for their customers.

 Craig graduated from Syracuse University with a degree in aerospace engineering.
-He is married to Rebecca C. Cornelius, who is a graduate of Syracuse University’s College of Visual and Performing Arts.
-They have three children and reside in both Jacksonville, FL and Potomac, Md.
+He is married to Rebecca Cornelius, who is a VPA graduate.
+They have three children and reside in both Jacksonville, FL and Potomac, MD.
 Craig joined the iSchool Board in February 2000 and served two terms as its chair.
 He has also served on the board of the Foundation for Future Technology Leaders, an organization that provides scholarships to students seeking degrees in various fields of information technology.

-As the General Manager of US Education for Microsoft, Hether Danforth leads a team that supports higher education and K12 organizations across the east region.
+Hetherington “Hether” leads a team that supports higher education and K12 organizations across the east region as the general manager of US Education for Microsoft.
 This team works with institutional and educational leaders to support and advance their initiatives through the use of Microsoft technology.

-She is active in her community, serving on the boards of the Marblehead Museum and Historical Society and The Family Fund.
-Hether holds a degree in Economics from St. Lawrence University and lives in Massachusetts with her husband and two sons.
+Hether is active in her community, serving on the boards of the Marblehead Museum and Historical Society and The Family Fund.
+Hether holds a degree in economics from St. Lawrence University and lives in Massachusetts with her husband and two sons.

-Sharon Dhall leads the development and execution of the Institutional Financial Services (IFS) modernization roadmap across the Operations and Technology organizations at TIAA to outline how the company will develop, automate and transform the infrastructure and key processes for IFS to scale and deliver best-in-class services for plan sponsors and participants.
-Partnering with TIAA business and technical leadership, Sharon is responsible for rationalizing the platforms and applications that support our overall service processes, and for the development and implementation of our workflow strategy to drive participants and plan sponsor self-service and deliver an improved customer and employee experience.
-As the Managing Director of Modernization and Execution, she is instrumental in the continued progress achieved by the Robotics Center of Excellence and in developing a community of practice to share learnings with her counterparts across the enterprise.
+Sharon leads the development and execution of the Institutional Financial Services (IFS) modernization roadmap across the operations and technology organizations at TIAA to outline how the company will develop, automate and transform the infrastructure and key processes for IFS to scale and deliver best-in-class services for plan sponsors and participants.
+Partnering with TIAA business and technical leadership, Sharon is responsible for rationalizing the platforms and applications that support the overall service processes, and for the development and implementation of the workflow strategy to drive participants and plan sponsor self-service and deliver an improved customer and employee experience.
+As the managing director of modernization and execution, she is instrumental in the continued progress achieved by the Robotics Center of Excellence and in developing a community of practice to share learnings with her counterparts across the enterprise.

-Sharon has a bachelors in Information Sciences & Technology from Syracuse University, an Executive MBA from the University of Connecticut, and a Masters in Organization Psychology from Teachers College at Columbia University.
-She is active in her community, Operation Walk Maryland, several Asian and Women’s Diversity Networks, and Syracuse and JPMorgan alumni groups.
-She has served as a member of the board of Emma Willard All Girls High School since 2015 and authored a book about information technology in higher education.
+Sharon has a BS in information studies from Syracuse University, an Executive MBA from the University of Connecticut and an MS in organization psychology from Teachers College at Columbia University where her research was later published in a book titled Cases on Information Technology and Organizational Politics & Culture.
+She is active in her community with service to Operation Walk Maryland, several Asian and Women’s Diversity Networks and Syracuse and JPMorgan alumni groups.
+She has also served as a member of the board of Emma Willard All Girls High School since 2015.

 Prior to Deloitte, Aditya was co-founder and CEO of a biotech start-up focusing on drug discovery leveraging innovative, novel techniques and technologies.
 He also held various management roles at BearingPoint (Formerly KPMG Consulting).